CEE Banking Sectors: In crisis and recovery mode at the same time

 A strong starting position helps

-CEE banking markets enter the COVID-19 crisis on a solid footing, having reached record profitability in nominal terms in 2019, with an average Return on Equity in CEE at 15%.
+CEE banking markets enter the coronavirus (COVID-19) crisis on a solid footing, having reached record profitability in nominal terms in 2019, with an average Return on Equity in CEE at 15%.

 We estimate the 2019 CEE banking profit pool at €47bn, thereof €13.6bn in Central European (CE) and Southeastern European (SEE) banking markets and €34bn accumulated in Eastern European markets (Russia, Ukraine, Belarus).

-Non-performing loan (NLP) ratios reach multi-year lows in CE/SEE yea-end 2019.
+Non-performing loan (NLP) ratios reach multi-year lows in CE/SEE year-end 2019.
 The NPL ratio in CE reached a value of just under 5% at the end of 2019, in the CE-3 markets (Hungary, Slovakia, Czech Republic) even a remarkable 2.5%.
 In the SEE region, the NPL ratio was 5.9% at the end of 2019.
 This means that this ratio reached values close to the levels seen prior to the 2008/2009 Global Financial Crisis.

 Crisis, crisis, but credit volume is rising much more strongly than in previous crises